From the-blueprint

 Technical design documents — problem analysis, solution exploration, architectural decisions.
-Invoke when creating, updating, reviewing, or asking questions about design documents.
+Invoke whenever task involves any interaction with design documents — creating, updating, reviewing, comparing options, or capturing architectural decisions.

 Write a design doc when 3+ of these apply: